Software implementation for calculating the Chern and $Z_2$ topological invariants with WIEN2k all-electron density functional package: Validation

 \subsection{$\mathbb{Z}_{2}$ invariant in \ce{Bi2Se3} topological insulator}

 To validate the HWCCs implementation we compute invariants for \ce{Bi2Se3}, the well-known topological insulator \cite{Zhang_Natphys_5_2009_10.1038/nphys1270,Xia_natphys_5_2009_10.1038/nphys1274}.
 The structure of \ce{Bi2Se3} (space group 166, $R\bar{3}m$ from Ref.~\citenum{Nakajima_Jphyschemsol_24_1963_10.1016/0022-3697(63)90207-5}) is shown in Fig.~\ref{fig:Bi2Se3-band-struct}a (a conventional unit cell).
 The corresponding BZ (primitive cell) is depicted in Fig.~\ref{fig:Bi2Se3-band-struct}b.
 Figure~\ref{fig:Bi2Se3-band-struct}c presents the band structure of \ce{Bi2Se3} calculated in WIEN2k with SOC.
+It should be noted that SOC in WIEN2k is added perturbatively using a second variational method \cite{MacDonald_JPCSSP_13_1980}, and users need to be aware of the requirement to expand the basis set by adding empty states during the first scalar-relativistic step in \texttt{LAPW1} (the default is 5~Ry above the Fermi energy, but materials with strong SOC may require 10~Ry \cite{Kunes_PRB_64_2001,Blaha_Vienna}).
 (Calculation parameters are: Perdew-Burke-Ernzerhof (PBE) \cite{Perdew_physrevlett_77_1996_10.1103/PhysRevLett.77.3865} exchange-correlation functional; muffin tin radii $R_{\text{MT}}=2.5,2.47$~bohr for Bi and Se, respectively; 18 and 16 valence electrons for Bi and Se, respectively; $\min(R_{\text{MT}}) K_{\text{max}}=8$; $5 \times 5\times 5$ shifted k-mesh.)
 The obtained electronic structure corresponds to an insulator, but it is not possible to confirm the band inversion at $\Gamma$ due to SOC without an additional analysis.

 \FloatBarrier